Guînes: History

 Historically, Guînes was the capital of a small county of the same name.

 After the Romans left, in the 5th century, there is little known about the town.
 In the Dark Ages, according to legend, the territory of Guînes became the property of one Aigneric, Mayor of the Palace of the Burgundian king Théodebert II.

 In 928, when the Danes invaded and seized the place, it was probably a defenceless village.
 A fenced mound and a double ditch would soon have been created by the Danes.
 This is the origin of the castle of Guînes.
 Arnulf I, Count of Flanders, realizing a counter-attack would be costly, arranged the marriage of his daughter Elstrude, to Sigfrid, the Danish leader, bestowing upon him the title of Count of Guînes but as vassal to him, the Count of Flanders.
 Under Sigfrid's successors, the county of Guînes acquired considerable importance.

-At the beginning of the 11th century, Count Manassès founded a convent of the order of Saint-Benoit.
+At the beginning of the 11th century, Count Manassès founded a convent of the order of St Benedict.
 This was placed under the jurisdiction of the nearby abbey of Saint Léonard.
 At that time, Guînes comprised three parishes within its walls, whose churches were dedicated to Saint Bertin, Saint Pierre and Saint Médard.
-Outside the town ramparts were the abbey of Saint Léonard, the church of Saint-Blaise, in the hamlet of Melleke, and the leper-house of Saint Quentin, in the hamlet of Spelleke (in Tournepuits).
+Outside the town ramparts were the abbey of Saint Léonard, the church of Saint-Blaise, in the hamlet of Melleke, and the leper-house of Saint Quentin, in the hamlet of Spelleke in Tournepuits.

-At the end of the 11th century, Baldwin II built a huge stone castle on top of Sigfrid's old keep and enclosed the town within a stone wall, with defensive towers at each of the entrances.
+At the end of the 11th century, Baldwin I, Count of Guînes, built a huge stone castle on top of Sigfrid's old keep and enclosed the town within a stone wall, with defensive towers at each of the entrances.
 His brother Fulk was a participant in the First Crusade.
+In 1180, Guînes was passed together with Ardres, Arras and Saint-Omer to the French crown as part of the dowry of Isabel of Hainaut when she married Philip II of France.

-On 22 January 1351, three years after the capture of Calais by Edward III, the castle of Guînes was also delivered up to the English.
+On 22 January 1351, three years after the capture of Calais by Edward III, the castle of Guînes was delivered up to the English.
 In 1360, the Treaty of Brétigny surrendered the city and its county to England and they eventually became part of the Pale of Calais, the last English possession in mainland France.
 The "Field of the Cloth of Gold", where Henry VIII of England and Francis I of France met in 1520, was at Balinghem in the immediate neighbourhood.

-When the French captured the town of Calais in January 1558, Guînes held out, by the courageous efforts of the English commander, William Grey, 13th Baron Grey de Wilton.
+When the French captured the port of Calais in January 1558, Guînes held out, by the courageous efforts of the English commander, William Grey, 13th Baron Grey de Wilton.
 After a few days of desperate fighting, however, Grey was wounded and his soldiers refused to fight on.
 The French gave honourable terms of surrender and English rule of the area came to an end.